William R. Kenan Jr.: Death and legacy

 Kenan died in 1965.
 In 1986, the Kenan Center was founded at the University of North Carolina at Chapel Hill.
 It houses the Kenan Institute for the Study of Private Enterprise as well as the William R. Kenan Jr. Charitable Trust and the William R. Kenan Jr. Fund.
 Moreover, he provided the funds for Kenan Memorial Stadium and it was named, at his request, in honor of his parents.
-When it was revealed that his father participated in the murder of innocent African Americans during the Wilmington insurrection of 1898, the stadium was rededicated to William Kenan Jr. The Kenan–Flagler Business School at UNC is named for him and his sister, Mary Kenan Flagler.
+When it was revealed that his father participated in the murder of innocent African Americans during the Wilmington massacre of 1898, the stadium was rededicated to William Kenan Jr. The Kenan–Flagler Business School at UNC is named for him and his sister, Mary Kenan Flagler.
 The Kenan Institute for Ethics at Duke University was founded in 1995.
 More than eighty-five endowed professorships at colleges and universities in the United States are named for him.
 One of the professors sponsored by the trust is controversial UNC virologist Ralph Baric.

 Another Kenan Center is located in Lockport, New York.
 The Lockport area also benefited significantly from Kenan's philanthropy.